patterns-ai-core/milvus/README.md

 ## Development with Docker

 Run `docker compose run --rm ruby_app bash` and install required gems (`bundle install`).
-It will give you a fully working development environment with Milvius services and gem's code.
+It will give you a fully working development environment with Milvus services and gem's code.

 For example inside docker container run `bin/console` and inside the ruby console:
 ```ruby